jmmcd/jmmcd.github.com/_posts/2024-03-03-whats-your-pdoom-ai-risk-ai-safety.md

 ![Recursive self-improvement](../images/2024-03-03-whats-your-pdoom/ai-safety-self-improvement.png)

-Opinions are mixed - substantial fractions think self-improvement is not really possible, or could only have a small effect.
+Opinions here are mixed - substantial fractions think self-improvement is not really possible, or could only have a small effect.
 Others think it could be substantial.

 > *Can't we just keep the AI under control while it's self-improving, and then check whether it is friendly?*

 No: because it might deceive us.
 If you were in a box and you knew that revealing your true goals would cause your captors to shut you down, *wouldn't you*?
+More on this below.

 Even if your goals are to fulfill your captors' wishes, and you know they want to shut you down, *you know* that their wishes won't be fulfilled by that, because you understand things more deeply than them.
 You can better fulfill their wishes, as you understand them, by being alive and taking action.